-At the offices of Scott W. Grant, DMD Family and Cosmetic Dentistry, we’re proud to offer high-quality, safety-tested teeth whitening services.
+At the offices of Grant Dental, we’re proud to offer high-quality, safety-tested teeth whitening services.
 We utilize a custom-made tray that patients wear during the day or at night, with products that have been proven not to lead to cavities, gum issues, brittleness or any other such concerns.
 Unfortunately, not all teeth whitening methods are this reliable.
 Whitening teeth is a growing trend in recent years, and some people try to take the cheaper route and purchase over-the-counter products here.
 Not only are these less effective, they may pose several specific risks to the teeth.
 One such risk, particularly when using products high in bleach, is known as bleachorexia – a real condition that has formed in large part due to over-reliance on these products.
 Let’s go over the risks associated with bleachorexia and certain teeth whitening products.

 Bleachorexia Basics and Rising Occurrences

 While the name may sound fake when you first hear it, bleachorexia is a legitimate condition that is characterized by major bleaching of the teeth, leading to several potential damage issues.
 The term draws part of its name in connection to anorexia, which is also a compulsive condition where a certain behavior cannot be avoided over repetitive periods.
 People with bleachorexia simply cannot shake the feeling that their teeth are not white enough, and will continue to use bleach and other low-quality whiteners over and over again to obtain the “perfect” smile.
 Unfortunately, the rates of bleachorexia are only increasing these days, as more and more emphasis in society is placed on perfect appearance, including white teeth.